gymshark/ios-parameterized-tests/README.md

     ]
 ```

-and then add the product to your test target.
+2. Add the product to your test target again inside `Package.swift`

 ```swift
     .testTarget(